toiletbril/Ignat/README.md

     - `haskell`

 - Markov Chains
-    - Are not stored in memory yet.
+    - Are not pesistent yet.
 Meaning each restart will reset it's dictionary.
     - Try to @tag the bot and tell it something.

 ## Quickstart